Bioanalysis (journal)

-Bioanalysis is a biweekly peer-reviewed scientific journal established in 2009 and published by Future Science.
+Bioanalysis is a biweekly peer-reviewed scientific journal established in 2009 and published by Taylor & Francis.
 The editor-in-chief is Neil Spooner (Spooner Bioanalytical Solutions Ltd, UK).
 The journal covers the field of bioanalysis, including drug and metabolite assays, chromatography and separation sciences, ligand binding assays, metabolomics, and key detection methods.

 Abstracting and indexing

 The journal is abstracted and indexed in BIOSIS Previews, Chemical Abstracts, EMBASE/Excerpta Medica, Index MedicusMEDLINE//PubMed, Science Citation Index Expanded, and Scopus.
-According to the Journal Citation Reports, the journal has a 2016 impact factor of 2.673, ranking it 33rd out of 77 journals in the category "Biochemical Research Methods" and 26th out of 76 in the category "Chemistry, Analytical".
+The journal has a 2025 impact factor of 2.1.

 Awards

 The journal partners with Bioanalysis Zone, an online community website, to run two annual award schemes – the Bioanalysis Young Investigator Award (awarded since 2012) and the Bioanalysis Outstanding Contribution Award (awarded since 2014).